MSRI New Student Checklist

 - Confirm your information, mailing address, and program of study on the main status page.
 If anything is listed incorrectly, please contact us.

-You’ll use your Butler network account throughout your time as a student.
-More immediately, this account will grant you access to your online bill status and class registration.
-Butler network login information and instructions are sent via email on a rolling basis within ten business days after you're admitted.
+You will use your Butler network account throughout your time as a student.
+More immediately, this account will grant you access to your course registration and online bill status.
+Butler network login information and instructions are sent via email on a rolling basis within ten business days after you’re admitted.

-If you have additional questions, please contact the IT Help Desk at 317-940-HELP (4357) or email firstname.lastname@example.org.
+If you have any problems logging in or have technology related questions, please call the Butler University IT Help Desk at 317-940-HELP (4357) or email firstname.lastname@example.org.

 Graduate students must be degree-seeking and enrolled at least part-time (3.0 credit hours) in order to be eligible for the Federal Aid Program.
 For more information regarding Financial Aid, visit the website.
 Financial Aid is located in the lower level of Robertson Hall.